mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Deal 1 damage to an enemy.

 name:     Brilliant Plume
-text:     Restore 1 Health to your General.
+text:     Restore 1❤️ to your General.
 Draw a card.

 name:     Eruptive Egg
 text:      If this minion dies during your opponents turn it deals 3 damage to all enemies around it.